hopeaaaa/wordbook/README.md

 ## Overview

 Wordbook is a hidden objects game for casual, playful, language learning.
+Hidden objects games are a subgenre of puzzle games where players must find items hidden on a busy or cluttered scene.

 ### Problem/Opportunity

-I want to make a game focused on increasing vocabulary in foreign languages.
+To make a cozy game focused on increasing vocabulary in foreign languages.
+Cozy games are a genre of gaming that emphasize relaxation.

 ### User Profile

-Adults interested in expanding their french vocabulary
+Adults interested in expanding their French vocabulary.

 ### Features